-In addition to the Retirement Savings Plan, certain of our U.S.-based eligible employees, including all the named executive officers other than Mr. dos Reis, are entitled to participate in Annual Deferral Accounts and Savings Plan Make-up Accounts under the nonqualified SERP.
+In addition to the Retirement Savings Plan, certain U.S.-based eligible employees, including all the named executive officers, may participate in Annual Deferral Accounts and Savings Plan Make-up Accounts under the nonqualified SERP.
 To the extent that benefits are limited under the Retirement Savings Plan due to statutory limits on compensation and deferral under tax-qualified plans, participants are permitted to defer compensation under the SERP.
 We make matching contributions to Savings Plan Make-up Accounts that mirror our contributions to the Retirement Savings Plan.
 A participant is vested in his or her Savings Plan Make-up Account to the extent that he or she is vested in the Retirement Savings Plan employer matching contributions.